South32 Hermosa Community Fund Grants

 • Grants are generally not made to individuals, for-profit organizations, government entities, capital fund drives, agency endowments, individual schools, or for sectarian purposes.

-• Organizations will not be eligible to reapply until the current grant cycle and reporting are completed.
+• All grantees will be required to submit a final report at the end of the grant cycle or project completion.
+Organizations will be not eligible to reapply until current grant cycle and reporting is completed.

 • Site visits will be scheduled as needed with agencies.